h0tbird/meshlab/multi-primary-mesh/README.md

 ## k3s

+K3s is a lightweight version of Kubernetes designed for resource-constrained environments like IoT devices and edge computing.
+It requires fewer resources and has additional features such as simplified installation and compatibility with ARM architectures.

+<details><summary>Click me</summary><p>

+</p></details>

 ## klipper-lb

-`klipper-lb` uses a host port for each service of type `LoadBalancer` and sets up iptables to forward the request to the cluster IP.
+`klipper-lb` uses a host port for each `Service` of type `LoadBalancer` and sets up iptables to forward the request to the cluster IP.
 The regular k8s scheduler will find a free host port.
-If there are no free host ports, the service load balancer will stay in pending.
+If there are no free host ports, the `Service` will stay in pending.

 <details><summary>Click me</summary><p>

-There is one `DaemonSet` per `Service` of type `LoadBalancer` and inside each `Pod` there is one container per each exposed `Service` port:
+There is one `DaemonSet` per `Service` of type `LoadBalancer`.
+Each `Pod` has one container per exposed `Service` port:
 ```console
 k --context kube-01 -n kube-system get ds -l svccontroller.k3s.cattle.io/svcname=istio-eastwestgateway -o yaml | yq '.items[].spec.template.spec.containers[].name'
 k --context kube-01 -n kube-system get ds -l svccontroller.k3s.cattle.io/svcname=istio-ingressgateway -o yaml | yq '.items[].spec.template.spec.containers[].name'